 The results of his dissertation: "CAN A COACH INFLUENCE A RETURN TO EXERCISE FOR THOSE WITH CHRONIC CONDITIONS?"

-The FULL TRANSCRIPT of this episode is on its way, but you can read the autotranscript on YouTube.
+The FULL TRANSCRIPT of this episode is now available, and you can read all the auto-transcripts on YouTube.

 SUPPORT THE PODCAST:

 Become a patron to support the podcast and continue telling stories of epilepsy in adventure.
 Find out more and sign up at patreon.com/seizeyouradventure.
 For those who sign up at the Adventure Advocate level or higher ($5 a month) you can LISTEN TO THE FULL INTERVIEW.

 You can also make a one-off donation at https://www.paypal.me/seizeyouradventure.